 Link from The Legend of Zelda will help those around him, no matter what.
 Affiliation, race and different dimension mean little to him.
 To him helping is helping.
 This is quite possible why he’s the chosen of the Triforce Of Courage.
 It takes true courage to be willing to help so many people without a second thought for your safety.

-Super Mario Bros.: Mario and to a lesser extent, Luigi.
+Super Mario Bros.: Mario and to a lesser extent, Luigi and Princess Peach.
 They are unarguably seen as the paragons of heroism and goodness across the Mushroom Kingdom.
 Whenever Bowser causes trouble, they will always stop him.
 The Paper Mario games emphasize Mario's status as a Magnetic Hero.
-It's also an explanation to why he invites Bowser and other villains to parties, go-karting and other sport-related activities despite all the trouble they've caused him.
+It's also an explanation to why they invites Bowser and other villains to parties, go-karting and other sport-related activities despite all the trouble they've caused Mario and his friends.

 Terra Branford from Final Fantasy VI is a clear example of this late in the game.
 In the World of Ruin, she ends up caring for orphans whose parents were murdered by Kefka and eventually Terra finds her purpose.
 To fight to protect those who need it as well as ensure a better future.
 Love drives her.